 32:04 – What’s next in Episode 17

-Sara and her husband Tim are on a 20-month honeymoon which they are documenting in their blog, Our 21st Century Odyssey, and Sarah has written about village life in the Philippines and shares her story with us in the episode.
+Sara and her husband Tim are on a 20-month honeymoon which they are documenting in their blog, Organized Adventurer and Sarah has written about village life in the Philippines and shares her story with us in the episode.

 Tom Rogers runs Adventure In You with his partner Anna, a blog with over half a million readers each month.
 They offer guidebooks, travel blogging advice, and of course feature the best destinations for adventure travel, including the Philippines.